 Status

-evidence.
-Determining the true status of this moth in Nottinghamshire
+evidence such as a specimen or a good photograph, so determining the true status of this moth in Nottinghamshire

 A note on Broadholme records: